 You wouldn’t rely on such superficial means of judging people based on your first impression, would you?
+Because first impressions can be misleading, can’t they?

 I am sure at some point in your life, you have seen this happen.
 Maybe you hired someone who seemed great in the interview but turned out to be a completely different person when it came to dealing with them on a daily basis.
 Or the opposite, a new colleague has been added to your project team.
 Your first impression was far from good, yet today you really enjoy working together.
 So “yes”!
 My short answer is yes.
 First impressions can be misleading.